 This Textbook

-The subtitle of World Music Literature is Brief Guide to Music from East to West.
-Indeed, for a textbook, it is the essence of brevity: sixty-five pages.
+Compared to the paper textbooks of yesteryear, World Music Literature is the essence of brevity: sixty-five pages.
 Those pages are populated with 16-point type and a generous helping of embedded videos and graphics.
-Not long ago I used a textbook with a MP3 download card.
+Not long ago, I used a textbook with an MP3 download card.
 It had 800 pages of exhaustive detail rendered in 9-point text!
 In contrast, World Music Literature focuses on fewer topics and has greatly reduced reading.
-Finally, this web textbook will save each of you $200, the cost of the paperback textbook and download card I required in prior semesters.
+Finally, this web textbook will save each of you $225, the cost of the paperback textbook and download card I required in prior semesters.

 Video and Audio Tracks